rosedblabs/rosedb/README.md

 ![Xnip2021-04-14_14-35-50.png](https://i.loli.net/2021/04/14/9uh1ElVF3C4D6dM.png)

-or you can just use redis-cli or any other redis client：
+Or you can just use `redis-cli` or any other redis client：

 ![2021-05-14 上午11.19.24.png](https://i.loli.net/2021/05/14/eYkMyTzl5CXUN83.png)